conda-forge/conda-forge.github.io/docs/how-to/emergencies/fix-a-packaging-error.md

 ## Removing the broken version

 To prevent the broken packages from being downloaded, they can be marked broken.
-This requires marking all the artifacts broken artifacts appropriaely, following the guide to [removing broken packages](/docs/maintainer/updating_pkgs/#removing-broken-packages).
+This requires marking all the artifacts broken artifacts appropriately, following the guide to [removing broken packages](/docs/maintainer/updating_pkgs/#removing-broken-packages).

 Once the packages are marked broken, they are no longer available from the `conda-forge` channel.
 Users